prisma/prisma-examples/typescript/subscriptions-pubsub/README.md

 }
 ```

+Running the above mutation will automatically send the created data to the subscription!

 ### For viewing it best:

 - Keep two tabs of the playground open side by side.
 - Run the subscription in one tab.
-- Fire the mutation in the other tab and view results in the subscriptions pane in real-time!
+- Fire the mutation in the other tab and view results in the subscriptions tab in real-time!

 ## Evolving the app